 From the small village of Nassau located in Southern Rensselaer County, about 20 minutes east of Albany, a hearty welcome!
 (Please note this is not Nassau County, LI, NY)

-For the past 30 or so years I was active in a volunteer group called the "Village Beautification Committee" here in Nassau Village.
+For the past 30 or so years I was active with group called the "The Village Beautification Committee."
 One of my earliest efforts was first contributing to and then designing a newsletter called The Village Green.
 As time marched on, paper copies gave way to an on-line only edition.
 Many of my pieces about old Nassau were published there.

 With the current Covid-19 Epidemic on many minds, a look back to 1918 as Nassau faced another public health crisis.
 As American troops, some from Nassau, were enlisted, drafted and dispatched to Europe, military camps and training centers became the perfect breeding grounds for disease.
 Once in Europe troops fighting in muddy, unsanitary situations further aggravated the spread of Influenza.
 With an Armistice signed in November 1918 those troops staring coming home.
 This is part of the story...